10 Best Stripe Alternatives for 2023

 This article is part of a larger series on Payments.

 Stripe is a favorite among startups and tech-savvy businesses for online payment processing because it offers highly versatile software for creating custom checkouts.
-However, it’s not the best online payment processor for everyone.
-Some businesses want something simpler and cheaper or a solution that provides a (point-of-sale) POS or virtual terminal payment processing.
+However, there are times when its complexity and specialization make other solutions a better choice.

 - Square: Best overall Stripe alternative